Clyde-fare/ipython_graphdash/README.md

 Launch an IPython Notebook from within ipython_graphdash/example_tree and click the graphview icon (next to the New Notebook and Refresh icons) to get an idea of what's going on.

+To archive a portion of the tree, select the relevant nodes by shift clicking them and then click the archive button.

 Hit the refresh notebook list icon if you change your markdown notebook links

 Note: Requires IPython 2.x